bmpix/PolyVectorization/README.md

 ## Requirements

 (Other versions might also work, but these are the ones I used)
-- QT 5.7 (for the version with GUI, see line 2 of main.cpp)
+- QT 5.7 (for the version with GUI)
 - OpenCV 2.4
 - Boost 1.65.1
 - Eigen 3.3.1